 Our team regularly supports current participants and our alumni in their theatrical endeavors outside of BBTF by attending shows and promoting projects on our social media.

 Our Venue - Right on 42nd Street, nowhere could be more exciting (or impressive) to present your Off Broadway premiere.
-The 88-seat Lion Theatre provides an intimate audience experience while the Theatre Row complex provides a complete theater experience, from the front of house to the lounge and bar.
-Participants will all be invited to a pre-festival tour of the theater and Theatre Row complex, followed by Q&A with the festival staff and Technical Director.
+The 99-seat Theatre Two provides an intimate audience experience while the Theatre Row complex is a complete theater experience, from the front of house to the lounge and bar.
+It is newly renovated with a brand-new deck, new aisle lights and new backstage fixtures.
+Playwrights would not want to miss an opportunity to have their show on this stage.
+Participants will all be invited to a pre-festival tour of the theater and Theatre Row complex, followed by Q&A with the festival staff.

 Our Talkbacks - We give every playwright a sit-in audience talkback.
 We know the future of theatre is the collaboration between theatre-makers and an actively engaged audience, who celebrate the evolution of their work and work to create great theatre that is meaningful and relevant today.
 And will continue to live long after its BBTF premiere.

 Our Comps - All our playwrights are given up to 19 complimentary tickets (one for every other show in the festival) and all festival participants (including actors, directors, stage managers, operators, etc.) are invited to see any participating production without charge on a standby basis.
 We are committed to creating a community of encouragement where theater professionals can meet, discuss, collaborate, and freely network with their fellows.

 This is a nonrefundable reader/critique fee for all applications which compensates the professional writers who compose your critique.
 (Waived for Dramatist Guild Members.)